bloxstreet/support/guides/training-guide.md

 **This test takes place at the cafe counter.**

 At this point, the Grammar/Greeting Test will begin.
-Read Section **Grammar/Greeting Test** above to learn how to perform it.
+Read [this section](https://support.bloxstreet.store/guides/training-guide.html#grammargreeting-test) to learn how to perform it.

 **Trainer:** *We will start this training with the Grammar/Greeting Test.*